 With that new letter L in your mind, can you look at the gate below and pick out a few pairs of intertwined L’s?
 I can see five.
 We’re going to see that pattern repeated throughout the decoration of the Château.

-I’m now standing on the other side of the gate, in the Royal Courtyard.
-The main residence is behind me, and I’m looking back towards the Gate of Honour and the Cour d’Honneur beyond it.
+I’m now standing on the other side of the entrance gate in the Royal Courtyard.
+The main residence is behind me, and I’m looking back towards the entrance gate of the Gate of Honour and the Courtyard of Honour beyond it.
 I’m standing here because I wanted to take some wider shots of the gate and its corresponding span of railings.
 First, a picture taken while standing farther back from the gate.

 While standing farther back, I looked left (north) of the entrance gate and took the photo shown below.
 That building on the other side of the fence houses the municipal archives of Versailles.

-Here is a better image of the statue in that photograph.
+Here is a better image of the statue in the photograph above: The Peace by Jean-Baptiste Tuby.

-Here is a different angle of the statue shown in that picture.
+Here is a different angle of the statue shown in that picture: Abundance by Antoine Coysevox.

-I’ve now walked back to the Gate of Honour.
+I’ve now walked closer to the entrance gate.
 The photo below was taken from the inside of the gate looking out.

 Here is a side shot of the gate, looking to the left (north).